sergey-nechaev/devdocs/ui_comp_guide/components/ui-form.md

 ### Replace instances of component

-{: .bs-callout .bs-callout-info }
+ {:.bs-callout-info}
 Replacing principles are the same for all UI Components.

 #### Global replacement

-To replace all instances of a UI Form with a custom implementation redefine link to a constructor in `definition.xml`.
+To replace all instances, globally, of a UI Form with a custom implementation redefine link to a constructor in `definition.xml`.

 `app/code/Magento/Ui/view/base/ui_component/etc/definition.xml`